gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

     *   a repository update, e.g. by a change of main branch

-*   **Initial indexing** -- This filters the tasks by initial indexing triggers.
-Initial indexing is performed by the app on the first connection of the git service integration.
+*   **Initial indexing** -- Displays tasks triggered by initial indexing.
+Initial indexing is performed by the Git Integration for Jira app on the first successful connection of the git service integration.

 ### Filter: Type of operation